Best 5 Stars Hotels in Mauritius: Prince Maurice and Sugar Beach Resort

 Overall, we cannot tell you where to stay but we feel we’ve given you plenty of information in order to get you to decide.

 Travel to Mauritius: Practical Info

 When is the best time to visit Mauritius?

 Essentially, there are two seasons in Mauritius – summer and more summer.
 High season goes November to May but the season really picks up in October all the way through May.

-We’ve had questions on wether February is or isn’t a good month for visiting Mauritius and the answer is YES!
-We say this with a huge emphasis because even though it’s rainy season, it doesn’t mean there will be rain!
-We went to the Maldives during the rain season and we only got 1 day of rain out of 17.
+We’ve had questions on whether February is or isn’t a good month for visiting Mauritius and the answer is YES!
+We say this with a huge emphasis because even though it’s the rainy season, it doesn’t mean there will be rain!
+We went to the Maldives during the rainy season and we only got 1 day of rain out of 17.
 Don’t procrastinate, book the flight and the accommodation because, let’s be real, something unexpected can always happen.

 Getting to Mauritius